-- 1.1 The permitted installation shall consist of the plant and equipment mentioned in Table 2 (above).
-No other production plant or equipment shall be used except where a formal written application has been submitted to, and approved by, the regulator. - 2.1 There shall be no persistent visible emissions, other than steam or water vapour from the installation. - 2.2 Emissions from combustion processes, (specifically plant with emission reference points denoted by the word 'smoke' in Table 3 above) shall not exceed the equivalent of Ringleman shade 1 as described in British Standard B.S.2742:1969 at any time. - 2.3 Emissions from final point of discharge to atmosphere serving the emission points listed in Table 3 shall not exceed the following concentrations of the substances and chemicals listed in the Table 4 below:
+- 2.1 There shall be no persistent visible emissions, other than steam or water vapour from the installation. - 2.2 Emissions from combustion processes, (specifically plant with emission reference points denoted by the word 'smoke' in Table 3 above) shall not exceed the equivalent of Ringleman shade 1 as described in British Standard B.S.2742:2009 at any time. - 2.3 Emissions from final point of discharge to atmosphere serving the emission points listed in Table 3 shall not exceed the following concentrations of the substances and chemicals listed in the Table 4 below:

 Pollutant Emission Limit

-Total Particulates (TPM) (Galvanizing 15mgm-3
+Total Particulates (TPM) (Galvanizing 15mgm -3

-Baths)
+Dauris)

 Total Particulates (TPM) (All other 20mgm-3

 Sources)

 Lead (and Lead Compounds) (Pb) (wire 0.25mgm -3

 galvanizing only)

-Hydrogen Chloride (HCl) 30mgm -3
+Hydrogen Chloride (HCl) 30mgm-3